D4-Ramirez/fgc-scoreboard/README.md

-# Scoreboard for Fighting Games broadcasr
+# Scoreboard for Fighting Games broadcast